Planning & Environmental Linkage

 [ top ]

-SPC transportation planners have been involved in several recent activities related to establishing and utilizing improved processes, developing candidate project information, and collaboration to assist pre-TIP transportation planning and environmental linkage.
-The following are some specific activities achieved in 2016:
+SPC transportation planners are involved in activities related to establishing and utilizing improved processes, developing candidate project information, and collaboration to assist pre-TIP transportation planning and environmental linkage:

 - 2017 TIP Update